CH-Earth/multi-model-mosaic-paper/README.md

 ### Computational environment
 The analysis uses both R and Python libraries.
 The main code is in Python, and the relevant R libraries are configured within the notebook, using Python's `r2py` library.

+Note: it is assumed that your system has Python and R installs, and (depending on which package manager you use) that the system already contains the installation requirements for the packages listed in `requirements.txt`.
+If none of this makes sense to you, there are guides available online that will help you navigate this.

 #### Python
 To prepare for running the notebook:
 1. Create a new virtual environment